-Frankly, folks, I do not know what has gotten into me lately, but I have baked baguettes and. bâtards every day for the last two weeks.
+Frankly, folks, I do not know what has gotten into me lately, but I have baked baguettes and bâtards daily for the last two weeks.
 It all started with a notice from Allen Levie on June 5th announcing the arrival of a truckload of Abigail’s Premium Flour.

-With the first splash of water, I mixed into this flour, I knew I was in for a treat.
+With the first splash of water I mixed into this flour, I knew I was in for a treat.
 The fresh aroma of just milled wheat drifted up into my smiling face.
-The color and creamy taste of this premium flour is unlike any other I have purchased, even the ones I have imported from England.
+This premium flour's color and creamy taste are unlike any other I have purchased, even the ones I have imported from England.

-As bread flour goes, this one develops strong gluten stands almost the moment it is combined with water.
+As bread flour goes, this one develops strong gluten strands almost when combined with water.
 Its workability is truly pleasant, so much so that, as I already wrote, I have made more than 30 baguettes in the last two weeks.

 Baguettes vs. Bâtards

 For that reason, I tend to make bâtards, which are baguette-esque.
-They are just shorter and plumber than a typical baguette—usually 6–12 inches in length (15 to 30 cm) and thicker than the baguette, these were perfect for the hero sandwiches I served today.
+They are just shorter and plumper than a typical baguette—usually 6–12 inches long (15 to 30 cm) and thicker than the baguette; these were perfect for the hero sandwiches I served today.

 Basic Ingredients

-all of which is based on the Tartine Recipe and make three small or two very large bâtards.
+all of which are based on the Tartine Recipe and make three small or two very large bâtards.

-Chad Robertson of Tartine Bakery says, that, “of these three ingredients, flour is the most important in determining the character of the final loaf.
-The flavor of the bread comes from the flour and the effect that fermentation and then baking have on it.
+Chad Robertson of Tartine Bakery says, “Of these three ingredients, flour is the most important in determining the character of the final loaf.
+The flavor of the bread comes from the flour and the effect that fermentation and baking have on it.
 Whole-wheat and rye flours ferment more actively than white sifted-wheat flours.”1

-Though you can use those other types of flour, and even all-purpose, we recommend our white whole-wheat, but you can also find this type of flour from King Arthur and Prairie Gold Flour–Montana Wheat.
+Though you can use those other flours and even all-purpose flour, we recommend Central Milling Organic Artisan Bakers Craft.
+This kind of bread flour is also found at King Arthur and Prairie Gold Flour–Montana Wheat.

 Robertson says: